ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 ## Upstream

 Run once per sample; only rerun when the upstream workflow version is updated.
-A single report that summarizes all upstream logs is generated per team (all samples from a single team).
 Upstream outputs are stored in the originating team's raw and staging data buckets.

 ## Downstream

+Run once per team (all samples from a single team).
+This can be rerun using different sample subsets; including additional samples requires this entire analysis to be rerun.
+Intermediate files from previous runs are not reused and are stored in timestamped directories.

+## Cohort analysis
-Run once per team (all samples from a single team) if `project.run_project_cohort_analysis` is set to `true`, and once for the whole cohort (all samples from all teams).
+Run once per team (all samples from a single team) if `project.run_project_cohort_analysis` is set to `true`, and once for the whole cohort (all samples from all teams) if `run_cross_team_cohort_analysis` is set to `true`.
 This can be rerun using different sample subsets; including additional samples requires this entire analysis to be rerun.
 Intermediate files from previous runs are not reused and are stored in timestamped directories.

 # Inputs